-The link for the Google form will be provided on the course website's Assignments page, and in each collaborative assignment.
+The link for the Google form will be provided on the first page of the document for each collaborative assignment.
 You must fill the form out within 24 hours of the collaboration occurring (we recommend filling it out immediately, so you don't forget any details).